Nima-Jamalian/Unity-Answers-Anonymous-Bug-Fix/README.md

 Step 1: Download a Custom JavaScript executor extension for your browser.

-If you use chrome you can use: https://chrome.google.com/webstore/detail/custom-javascript-for-web/ddbjnfjiigjmcpcpkmhogomapikjbjdk?hl=en
+For Chrome you can use: https://chrome.google.com/webstore/detail/custom-javascript-for-web/ddbjnfjiigjmcpcpkmhogomapikjbjdk?hl=en

 Use the code bellow to run on Unity Answers website to replace $$anonymous$$ with "hi".
 Final Result 🤩